Rezident16/capstone-fullstackers/proposal.md

 ## Steps
 ### Monday

+- Set Up Maven Project (~30 min)
-1. Create a Maven project.
+    - Create a Maven project.
-2. Add jUnit 5, Jupiter, as a Maven dependency and refresh Maven
+    - Add jUnit 5, Jupiter, as a Maven dependency and refresh Maven
-3. Create packages.
+    - Create packages.
+- Create Models (30min - 1hour per model; Up to 2 hours)
-4. Create the `User` model.
+    - Create the `User` model.
-5. Create the `Stocks` model.
+    - Create the `Stocks` model.
-6. Create the `Likes` model.
+    - Create the `Likes` model.
-7. Create the `Message` model.
+    - Create the `Message` model.

-8. Create the data layer's custom `DataException`
-9. Create the `UserFileRepository` class.
+- Implement `Security`(1 hour)
+- Create Repositories:

-    All methods should catch IOExceptions and throw `DataException`.
+    - All methods should catch IOExceptions and throw `DataException`.

+    - Create the `UserFileRepository` class.
+(2 hours)
+        - Create the data layer's custom `DataException`
         - add the filePath field and create a constructor to initialize the field
         - generate tests for `UserFileRepository`, should be located in `src/test/java/learn/stockConnect/data/UserFileRepositoryTest`
         - create a `data` directory in the project root. add test, seed, and production data files
         - implement `serialize`, and `deserialize`. these are all private method.
         - implement `findById`, `findAll`, `findByUsername`, `findByEmail`
         - implement `add`
         - improve tests by establishing known-good-state with `@BeforeAll`
         - test `add`
         - implement `update`
         - test `update`
         - implement `deleteById`
         - test `deleteById`

-10. Extract the `UserRepository` interface (IntelliJ: Refactor -> Extract Interface) from `UserFileRepository`.
-11. Implement `Security`.
-12. Create the `MessageFileRepository` class.

-    All methods should catch IOExceptions and throw `DataException`.
+- Create the `MessageFileRepository` class.
+(2 hours) All methods should catch IOExceptions and throw `DataException`.
     - add the filePath field and create a constructor to initialize the field
     - generate tests for `MessageFileRepository`, should be located in `src/test/java/learn/stockConnect/data/MessageFileRepositoryTest`
     - create a `data` directory in the project root. add test, seed, and production data files